 You may also browse and search items from the DPLA’s repository in the “DPLA Items” tab, or add local items in the appropriate tab.

-Note: If you add local items using the WordPress "Media Gallery," they will not behave the same way as other embedded items.
+Note: If you add local items using the WordPress "Media Library," they will not behave the same way as other embedded items.
 Adding these local items using a Toolkit Shortcode, however, means that they will behave like your other items.

 The “Selected items” tab will accumulate all the items you have selected.
 By clicking the “Settings” tab, you can choose what metadata you would like to display and make use of a few design options.

 Click the “Insert shortcode” button when you are finished.
 Your shortcode has now been generated: it is the code bounded by brackets.